pyNLSE/bpm/README.md

 In notes_code.pdf, detailed explanations on the code are provided, together with simple installation guidelines for the required software (Python and Mencoder)

-This material is part of the paper [AJP submission].
+This material is part of the paper [European J. Physics submission].
 Please refer to it if you use this software in a publication.

 We have also prepared video tutorials that accompany this note.
 The videos can be found at the following
 links: